Welcome to Breathe's employment law hub

 Subscribe to the Breathe blog now.

 Employees who meet eligibility criteria are entitled to statutory maternity leave of up to 52 weeks.
 Statutory maternity pay (SMP) can be paid for up to 39 weeks.
 Paternity leave is available for eligible employees for up to 2 weeks, with statutory paternity pay (SPP) provided.
 Businesses may choose their own maternity and paternity policies, which could include an enhancement of the statutory.
+Take note: after 6 April 2026, paternity leave is a day-one right for employees.

 From 6 April 2024, all employees in the UK, not just parents or carers, will have the legal right to request flexible working from their first day of employment.
 This means employees can ask to make permanent changes to their contract, such as adjusting their working hours, work location, or work pattern, right from the start of their job.

 Unfair dismissal occurs when an employee is terminated without a fair reason, or the proper process is not followed.
 Employees with two or more years of continuous service can bring a claim to an employment tribunal if they believe they have been unfairly dismissed.
+It's worth nothing that this qualifying period will be reduced to six months from 2027, under the Employment Rights Act.

 Workplace disputes can often be resolved through internal procedures, such as grievance or disciplinary processes.
 If unresolved, disputes can be referred to ACAS (Advisory, Conciliation, and Arbitration Service) for early conciliation, or brought to an employment tribunal.

-Employees are entitled to Statutory Sick Pay (SSP) if they are off work for four or more consecutive days.
 Employers may have their own sick leave policies, which could include enhanced pay or absence management procedures to handle long-term sickness.

-Customer stories & case studies
+💬 Customer stories & case studies

-Family Law Partners employment law hub image (1)
+Family Law Partners hubdb image higher res

 Family Law Partners